TensorWrenchOSS/ozp-gatling/README.md

 This project has one or more SNAPSHOT dependencies.
 If it is necessary to run the project while disconnected, you can greatly speed up the dependency resolution step by running in offline mode (add --offline or -o to the maven invocation).

+Notes:
+* Things to do before starting test
+** Verify that the SESSION CONTROL is turned OFF